A Glug of Oil

 You can then do as I do, once it's fully defrosted, I make Beef Enchiladas wrap the chilli in soft flour tortillas, sprinkle with grated cheese and then cover in foil and into the oven 200c/400f or Gas 6 for about 25 minutes.

-What to serve with Chilli
+What to serve with chilli

-Serve with a dollop of sour cream and jalapeno peppers from a jar, salad and whatever else you fancy.
+Serve with a dollop of sour cream and jalapeño peppers from a jar, salad and whatever else you fancy.

-Can I make Vegetarian Chilli con Carne?
+Can I make it vegetarian?

 Of course, just replace the minced beef with soya mince and use vegetable stock instead of chicken.
 Or you might prefer this Vegetable Chilli recipe.

-All in all, a right nice n spicy Chilli con Carne always goes down well and is so, easy to make.
+All in all, a right nice n spicy Chilli con Carne always goes down well and is, so, easy to make.
 Just the thing, especially for cold weather, but it's good at any time if you ask me.

 A quick word on tinned tomatoes

 Using good quality tinned tomatoes is the secret to any recipe that uses them.
-Some cheap brands are tomatoes in so-called juice are watery and lack taste and the tomatoes themselves are sometimes hard.
+Some cheap brands are tomatoes in so-called juice are watery and lack taste, and the tomatoes themselves are sometimes hard.

-If you've never tried the brand Cirio you honestly don't know what you're missing. although of course, there must be other brands that are as good and I've yet to discover them perhaps.
+If you've never tried the brand Cirio you honestly don't know what you're missing.
+Although of course, there must be other brands that are as good, and I've yet to discover them, perhaps.

 By the way, this is not an advert, I'm just saying they are excellent.
 Packed with bright red juicy tomatoes and the 'juice' is so thick there actually isn't much of it.